 Things Advocates Focus On¶

-mail_msgfile for the compilers that were actually used.
+mail_msgfile for the compilers used during the build.

 - Can you think of anything else that should be tested?
 Ask for it!

-- Did the testing actually test the area changed by the patch?
+- Did the testing actually cover the area changed by the patch?
 Check!

-- Read the diff.
-Check that nothing stands out that reviewers may have missed
+Inspect the diff!
+Check that nothing stands out that reviewers may have missed.